lomonaco91/star-wars-portal-NGCLI/star-wars-portal/README.md

 >>>-starships-details-page;

->>>-starships-page;
+>>>-starships-page.

--Now, there are the configuration of the app.module to create routes
+-Configuration of the app.module to create routes;

 -In addition, was created the services: